NatronGitHub/NatronGitHub.github.io/about.md

 ### Please do:

-- Use the Natron logo whenever you wish to give credit to the program, when using the logo in film credits try to place it with any other relevant logos to ensure it does not seem like your film was created by Natron or its developers
+- Use the Natron logo whenever you wish to give credit to the program, when using the logo in film credits please place it with any other relevant logos to ensure it does not imply that your film was created by Natron or its developers
-- Try to use the full version of the logo with text wherever possible
+- Try to use the full version of the logo with text wherever space allows
 - Use the logo that provides the most contrast against the background it is placed on

 ### Please do not: